This recipe has been a long time coming.

 - Add all sauce ingredients to a small mixing bowl and whisk to combine.
 Taste and adjust flavor as needed, adding more lime juice for acidity, coconut aminos for saltiness, red pepper flake or chili sauce for heat, or maple syrup for sweetness.
 Set aside.

 - Heat a large skillet over medium heat.
-Once hot, add oil (or water), pepper, onions, cabbage, bell pepper, and 1 Tbsp coconut aminos.
+Once hot, add oil (or water), pepper, onions, cabbage, bell pepper, and half of the coconut aminos for veggies (1 Tbsp as original recipe is written).
 Cook for 3 minutes, stirring/tossing frequently.

 - Add tofu to a corner of the pan and sauté until slightly browned, stirring frequently – about 3-5 minutes.

-- Add carrots and collard greens and remaining 1 Tbsp coconut aminos and stir.
+- Add carrots and collard greens and remaining half of the coconut aminos for the veggies (1 Tbsp as original recipe is written) and stir.
 Sauté for 2 minutes.
 Then add Pad Thai sauce and freshly grated ginger and turmeric (optional).

 - Sauté over medium heat until warmed through and collards are slightly wilted – about 3 minutes – stirring frequently.